bladedancer/training/06_ConnectorBuilder/Readme.md

 We need the Swagger definition for the service: https://www.weatherbit.io/static/swagger.json

 ** Note this was not the best choice of API as the swagger is actually not valid - it has query parameters set in the path and defined as path params.
-Connector Builder actually worked with it but that's unexpected and can't be relied on to remain that way so the swagger on disk has been updated.
+Connector Builder actually worked with it but that's unexpected and can't be relied on to remain that way so the swagger on disk has been updated (at least for the _getCurrent_ method that this flow is using).

 Run ```connector-builder i``` to start the wizard.